 On this dayNov 14, 1960

-Six-Year-Old Ruby Bridges Integrates New Orleans Elementary School
+White Mobs Violently Riot Against Six-Year-Old Ruby Bridges Integrating Elementary School

-On November 14, 1960, four federal marshals escorted six-year-old Ruby Bridges to her first day of first grade as the first black student to attend previously all-white William Frantz Elementary School in New Orleans, Lousiana.
+On November 14, 1960, four federal marshals escorted six-year-old Ruby Bridges to her first day of first grade as the first Black student to attend previously all-white William Frantz Elementary School in New Orleans, Louisiana.
 A riotous white mob organized by the local White Citizens' Council gathered to protest her arrival, screaming hateful slurs, threats, and insults.

 In August 1955, African American parents in New Orleans, Louisiana, sued the Orleans Parish School Board for failing to desegregate local schools in compliance with the Supreme Court’s 1954 decision in Brown v.
 Board of Education.
 The following February, a federal court ordered the school board to desegregate the city’s schools.
 For the next four years, the school board and state lawmakers defied the federal court's order and resisted school desegregation.

 On May 16, 1960, Judge J. Skelly Wright issued a federal order demanding the gradual desegregation of New Orleans public schools, beginning with the first grade—but the Orleans Parish School Board convinced Judge Wright to accept an even more limited desegregation plan, requiring African American students to apply for transfer into all-white schools.
 Only five of the 137 African American first graders who applied for a transfer were accepted; four agreed to attend, including six-year-old Ruby Bridges, who was the sole Black student assigned to William Frantz Elementary.